 The following measure appeared on the June 27, 1989 Special Election Ballot

-Question: Shall Portland levy $2,5000,000 each year for three years outside the tax base for police and fire communication system beginning 1989-90?
+Question: Shall Portland levy $2,433,334 outside tax base each year for three years beginning 1989-90 for constructing and operating park improvements?

 BE IT ENACTED BY THE PEOPLE OF THE CITY OF PORTLAND, OREGON

 Section 1.
-Pursuant to Section 7-109 of the Portland City Charter, the Council shall levy for each of three successive years commencing with the fiscal year 1989-90, at the time taxes are levied for the payment of expenses for the City, a special tax of $2,500,000 ($7,500,000 total) on all property in the City of Portland not exempt from taxation.
-The proceeds from such levy shall be placed in a special fund to be designated the Public Safety Capital Fund.
-The money in said fund shall be expended only for the following purposes in connection with the integration and improvement of the City's emergency communication system: the purchase of Computer-Aided Dispatch systems enable the City to merge the dispatch functions of the Bureau of Emergency Communications and the Bureau of Fire, Rescue and Digital Terminal (MDT) Systems for fire and police vehicles, a management information system, related emergency communication equipment, an enhanced 911 system, and other related expenses, of the City's emergency communication system.
-Such serial tax levy hereby is specifically authorized, and it shall not be counted as within the limitation provided by Section 11 of Article XI of the Constitution of the State of Oregon, and said serial tax hereby specifically authorized shall be in addition to all other taxes that may be levied according to law.
+Pursuant to Section 7-109 of the Charter of the City of Portland, the Council shall levy for each of three successive years commencing with the fiscal year 1989-90, at the time taxes are levied for the payment of expenses of the City, a special tax of $2,433,334 ($7,300,002 total) on all property in the City of Portland not exempt from taxation.
+The proceeds from such levy shall be placed in a special fund to be designated as the Parks System Improvements Fund.
+The money in this fund shall be expended only for the purpose of constructing, reconstructing, maintaining and operating improvements to the parks.
+This special levy is specifically authorized, and it shall not be counted as within the limitation provided by Section 11 of Article XI of the Constitution of the State of Oregon, and this special tax hereby specifically authorized shall be in addition to all others taxes that may be levied according to law.